Learn about changes to government programs and available supports as your business recovers from covid 19.

 The annual tax return form is not changing.
-Only the amount for the exemption claimed will change.
-Eligibility for the tax exemption, tax rates and everything else remains the same.
+Only the amount that you enter for the exemption claimed will change.
+Tax rates and eligibility criteria for the tax exemption remain the same.

-If your business no longer needs to make instalment payments as a result of the increased exemption amount, you do not need to notify the Ministry of Finance.
+If your business no longer needs to make instalment payments or file an EHT return as a result of the increased exemption amount or instalment threshold, you do not need to notify the Ministry of Finance.

 Regional Opportunities Investment Tax Credit